$900,000 per Month Increase in DOC Costs Is One of Several Unintended Effects

 Under the legislature’s current rules, any bill “increasing or decreasing existing appropriations or state or general local government fiscal liability or revenues shall carry a fiscal estimate,” but that rule (Joint Rule 41) contains an exception for bills changing criminal penalties.
 SJR 5, introduced by Senator Taylor, would eliminate that exemption.
 (The resolution is in the Senate Committee on Government Operations, Public Works and Telecommunications, and you can Senator’s press release describing it here.)

 One of the very surprising and disappointing things about that fiscal estimate exemption in the legislature’s rules is that it conflicts with the statute!
-Back in 2001, the legislature passed a law (signed by Gov. Read more
+Read more

 A smarter approach to criminal justice could reduce Wisconsin’s alarmingly large prison population and save the state millions of dollars.
 That’s the message brought to the state Capitol today by 11×15 Coalition for Justice, an alliance of faith-based groups.
 The group takes its name from its goal of reducing the state’s prison population to 11,000 people by the year 2015, down from its current level of about 21,000 people.

 Wisconsin’s prison population has ballooned in recent decades, and costs have skyrocketed as well.
 Between 1990 and the high point in 2008, Wisconsin’s prison population nearly quadrupled, fueled in part by “tough on crime” initiatives that emphasized lengthy prison sentences.
 Since 2008, Wisconsin’s prison population has decreased slightly, but Wisconsin still imprisons a larger share of its population than many other states do.
 For example, Wisconsin’s incarceration rate is twice that of Minnesota, as shown in the chart below.
 It costs the state about $38,000 per year to house an inmate.
 Read more